uni-notes/uni-notes/docs/Economics/Causal_Inference/08_Causal_Graphical_Model.md

 RCM was developed in statistics, causal graphical model is derived from CS/AI.

+You can use LLMs to help derive causal theory

 ## Parts of Causal Model

 1. Causal Structure $G$: Direction of causality (What causes what)